iSilverfyre/iSilverfyre/ruby/learn-ruby/chapter-01/README.md

 # Introduction to Ruby
-Exercises are from Codeacademy's Learn Ruby - Introduction to Ruby Lesson
+Exercises are from Codeacademy's Learn Ruby - Introduction to Ruby Chapter

 Below is more or less notes to myself for each of the lessons in this section.
 Some lessons do not have exercises or are not listed here because there was no practice work done in the lesson.